-It usually takes about a week for all the test results to come back.
+It usually takes around two weeks for the test results to come back.
+Some tests can take longer.
 Naturally, this can be an anxious time for you.
 It may help to talk things over with the specialist nurse or with a relative or close friend.
-You can also call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.
+You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.